lpdfio/lpdf-python/README.md

 ## XML format

 Documents are defined in a layout XML format.
-See the [lpdf documentation](https://lpdf.io/docs) and [examples](https://github.com/lpdfio/lpdf/tree/main/docs/examples) for the full schema.
+See the [Lpdf documentation](https://lpdf.io/docs) and [examples](https://github.com/lpdfio/lpdf/tree/main/docs/examples) for the full schema.

 ```xml
 <stack spacing="m" padding="l">